Hairline Design for Different Face Shapes

 Why the Best Hairlines Are Slightly Irregular

-Regardless of face shape, one principle remains constant: a natural hairline should never be too perfect.
+Regardless of the facial structure being framed, one principle remains constant: a truly natural hairline should never be too perfect.

-This matters especially when working with different face shapes, because the more “designed” the line becomes, the greater the risk that it starts to look imposed rather than integrated.
+The transition must feel like organic growth, not a constructed wall.
+This matters deeply when working with different face shapes, because the more rigidly "designed" and dense a frontal line becomes, the greater the risk that it looks imposed upon the face rather than integrated into it.

 Technique Follows the Design